budioct/simple_rest_java_springboot/README.md

-# Java Spring Boot Sample RESTful API
+# Java Spring Boot RESTful API

-This project is a sample RESTful API developed with Java Spring Boot and MySQL, focusing on a case study of managing posts and comments.
+This project is a RESTful API developed with Java Spring Boot and MySQL, focusing on a case study of managing posts and comments.
 Users can create posts, comment on posts, and interact with the system using a robust authentication and authorization mechanism implemented with Spring Security and role-based access control.

 ---